-form the palindromic answer, as suggested by the above cartoon.
+Now arrange the circled letters to form the palindromic answer, as suggested by the above cartoon.

+HOW THE

+PALINDROMIST GOT

+TO WORK SO FAST.

+Ans: He drove there in a

 Yesterday's

 Jumblies: ROTOR BOOB

-ОТТО

-NOON

-Answer: The truth about Bob's first name was that ...
+OTTO NOON The truth about Bob's first name was that ...

+Answer: - He was "BORN ROB"